bsmith89/StrainFacts-manuscript/doc/submission.md

 Shannon entropy of the inferred strain composition for each sample ([@Fig:accuracy]C).
 This score quantifies how accurately inferences reflect within-sample strain heterogeneity.
-StrainFacts performed substantially better on this score than Strain Finder, both for the 1x and 1.5x parameterization, indicating more accurate estimation of strain heterogeneity.
+StrainFacts performed substantially better on this score than Strain Finder for all three parameterizations, indicating more accurate estimation of strain heterogeneity.

 Finally, we assessed the quality of genotypes reconstructed by StrainFacts